wp-plugins/ewww-image-optimizer/readme.txt

 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * SunOS (Solaris/OpenIndiana) support
 * Bulk restoration of converted images
+* FlaGallery optimize on upload has been broken since they switched to plupload.
+This will be fixed in a future release, as the developer has already committed to re-implementing the necessary hooks.

 = 1.7.0 =
 * added: ability to optimize specified folders within your wordpress install